CrypticMuze/CrypticMuze/README.md

 <h3 align="center">I'm a passionate AI, ML and Blockchain enthusiast from India.</h3>

 <p align="center"><b>
-A 21 Y/O Software and Web developer from India.
-I'm passionate about Full-Stack Web Development and integration of blockchain into emerging industries.
-I like automating things, exploring scalability problems and improving efficiency and performance.
-I am a strong Advocate for OSS, Cloud computing, DevOps, Blockchain, AI, ML, Innovation and Automation.
+I am a 21 Y/O Software developer from India with a focus in Blockchain, AI, ML, DL(CNN/NLP).
+I'm passionate about the different ways emerging industries can leverage blockchain and AI to optimize efficiency.
+I like to deconstruct things to understand them, explore software scalability problems and improve the efficiency and performance of algorithms.
+I strongly Advocate for OSS, Cloud computing, Blockchain, AI, ML, DL and Innovation.

 ![age](https://img.shields.io/badge/age-21-blue)